dbc60/blog/content/note/project/project-planning.md

 The purpose of project planning is to create the foundation for a visible sense of progress at each stage of the project.
 What this means is that as each step o the plan is completed there is evidence of progress.
 <!--more-->

+Before starting any project, it might be wise to apply the [Heilmeier Catechism].
+It is a series of questions to answer that will help you think through and evaluate proposed projects to see if they are worth pursuing.
+The questions are:

+1. What are you trying to do?
+Articulate your objectives using absolutely no jargon.
+1. How is it done today, and what are the limits of current practice?
+1. What is new in your approach and why do you think it will be successful?
+1. Who cares?
+If you are successful, what difference will it make?
+1. What are the risks?
+1. How much will it cost?
+1. How long will it take?
+1. What are the mid-term and final "exams" to check for success?

+For simple projects, especially home projects, don't spend too much time, if any, on questions 5 - 7 (evaluating risks, costs, and how long it will take).

 ## Experiments vs Commitments
 I was reading [My advice on learning Python efficiently][2] because I'm interested in learning Python.
 That led me to [How to Build the Habit of Finishing What You Start][1] which highlighted a useful way to distinguish between projects you should finish and those that are okay to abandon.
 The author separates projects into two kinds: those that are experiements and those that are commitments.
 It is the key to deciding what's worth finishing, no matter how boring, dull or uninspiring, and what's okay to quit.